language-lads/amico/README.md

 GOOD_JOB_EXECUTION_MODE=async rails server
 ```

+## Development

+An admin user is created automatically when the database is seeded, with
+username `admin@languagelads.com` and password `QTVE9s%Y!!tBfa`.

 ## Running the models

 `silero_vad` and `whisper` should be runnable on the client side using these